 Most Americans travelled with a RV and the comforts of home, and those vehicles moved ahead of us every day.
 When our approaching trail ride finally saw those vehicles at night fall, the horses would begin to nicker a greeting, looking for their welcoming oats.

-Hard times do come upon us, and we have to wait out the winter of our lives as we near the end.
+Hard times may come upon us, and we have to wait out the winter of our lives as we near the end.
 But life isn’t over yet, and spring is almost here.
 Oh, I want to be out and doing so much.
 A few limitations to overcome yet.
 When trials come, remember that is the period for inner growth.
 Just as I ask myself, consider the hard question: Is life making me bitter or better?
 Then choose to look for the good around you.

 Create new happy memories, especially with children and grandchildren.
 What about a scrap booklet to celebrate their lives, or one for them of your history?
 Preserving old, precious memories while having a few new ones is my focus just now.
 Let’s go riding again.
 I would need a step ladder to get on a horse now I expect, but I’m willing.